Split Sizing for Wedding Dresses: Your Complete FAQ Guide

 Extremely accurate, and that’s where our expertise comes in.

 When ordering split sizes, J. Major’s stylists take precise bust, waist, and hip measurements to ensure both halves of the gown are chosen correctly.
 Because wedding gowns are structured garments, even small variations can impact the final fit.
+We rely on:

-• Fit knowledge based on each gown’s construction
+Fit knowledge based on each gown’s construction.

-• Understanding of how seam allowances work during alterations
+Understanding of how seam allowances work during alterations.

 This is part of the expert guidance brides expect from a boutique that has been fitting wedding dresses since 1984.